Detroit small businesses going global to push growth

-DETROIT (AP) — One of the next stages in Detroit’s revitalization could involve China, South Korea, the Middle East or India through a program that helps local businesses market their products in foreign markets while creating jobs for city residents.
+DETROIT (AP) — One of the next stages in Detroit’s revitalization could involve China, South Korea, the Middle East or even India through a program that helps businesses market their products in foreign markets while creating jobs for city residents.

 Seven companies are learning the ropes of international sales and global partnerships during the first phase of ExporTech Detroit, part of the Detroit Economic Growth Corp’s “Built in Detroit” initiative.

-The 10-week program started this year.
+The 10-week program started earlier this year.
 Companies attend workshops and eventually pitch plans to a group of experienced exporters who give them feedback.

-Detroit Economic Growth Corp. senior business development manager Sandra Choi says state, federal and private sector trade resources also are available to help companies develop sales strategies.
+State, federal and private sector trade resources also are available to “create a road map for companies to develop individual sales strategies,” said Sandra Choi, Detroit Economic Growth Corp. senior business development manager for global commerce.

 Most Read Nation & World Stories